Keep the Trail Access info current...

 You'll see fern trees, grass trees, coachwood and a variety of tall eucalypts while hearing the joyful call of kookaburras.
 Interpretive signs tell the history of the historic Zig-Zag railway that used to pass through here.
 Take a seat on the old railway sleepers and enjoy the peace and beauty of the bush before heading back to daily life.

-Berowra Valley National Park is always open but may have to close at times due to poor weather or fire danger Crosslands Reserve is open 8am to 7.30pm during daylight savings and 9am to 5pm the rest of the year Barnetts Road Reserve and the lookout is closed from sunset to sunrise
+The Berowra Valley National Park is a protected national park that is located in northern Sydney, New South Wales, Australia.
+The 3,884-hectare national park is situated approximately 20 kilometres north-west of the Sydney central business district.
+Berowra Valley National Park is always open but may have to close at times due to poor weather or fire danger Crosslands Reserve is open 8am to 7.30pm during daylight savings and 9am to 5pm the rest of the year Barnetts Road Reserve and the lookout is closed from sunset to sunrise.

 To De Saxe Close, Thornleigh.
 Bellamy fire trail is in the regional park precinct of Berowra Valley National Park.
 To get there:From the M2 motorway, take the Pennant Hills Road exit and head north.Turn left at Observatory Park to stay on Pennant Hills RoadTurn left onto Boundary Road in Pennant HillsTurn right onto Bellamy Street and follow all the way to the end of the road, where the track begins.From Thornleigh:You can join Bellamy fire trail from De Saxe Close, which leads off the intersection of Quarter Sessions Road and Giblett Avenue, Thornleigh.
 Park entry points De Saxe Close, Thornleigh See on map Parking Parking is available for the Bellamy fire trail at the end of Bellamy Street, Pennant Hills, and on De Saxe Close, Thornleigh.